PalmLab Help Center

 TCGA Mutation Information:

-Cancer-related cysteine mutations that may create new palmitoylation sites:
+Cancer-related cysteine mutations that may create or affect palmitoylation sites:

 - Frequency in cancer samples